gngrwzrd/ios-over-air-distribute/readme.md

 Enterprise requires only 3 steps:

 1. In Xcode, archive and export for Enterprise Distribution.
 Save the IPA for step 2.
-2. Generate the installation files:
+2. Generate the installation files.
 3. Upload generated files to your server.

 	python distribute.py -r -e \